Count Magnus: Publication

+Reception

+Bob Hodges writes that "For Lovecraft and China Miéville, ["Count Magnus"] is the apotheosis of James's synthesis of the ghost story's typical religious and folklore overtones, as well as indirect style, with the weird tale's characteristic madness and inexplicable otherness."

 Adaptations

+In c.
+1965-1966, a dramatisation of "Count Magnus" directed by Frank Sawyer was broadcast by WNYE-FM, the radio station of the New York City Board of Education, as part of its "Tales of Mystery and Imagination" programme.

 The story was not included in the original 1970s run of A Ghost Story for Christmas for budgetary reasons.
 Director Lawrence Gordon Clark wanted to make the story in 1978, later acknowledging; "I wanted to make Count Magnus by M.R.
-James but they wouldn’t put up the money for it, which I felt was pretty shortsighted considering the success we'd had with the series."
+James but they wouldn't put up the money for it, which I felt was pretty shortsighted considering the success we'd had with the series."

 On 22 December 2000, a dramatisation of "Count Magnus" by Robin Brooks aired on BBC Radio 4's programme The Red Room.
 Directed by Clive Brill, it starred Charlie Simpson as Wraxall and Alan Cox as Nielsen.

 Beginning in 2012, Robert Lloyd Parry of Nunkie Theatre Company staged a one-man show, Count Magnus, retelling "Count Magnus" and "Number 13".

 In 2022, "Count Magnus" was adapted by the BBC as Count Magnus.
 It was written and directed by Lawrence Gordon Clark's successor Mark Gatiss.